 \end{theorem} Note that the above theorems are for real channels and the rate expressions for the complex channel are twice the above (\cite[Theorems 3 and 4]{nazer2011compute}).
 In addition, one should note that the coefficient vector $\b{a}$ must satisfy,

-so that computation rate in \eqref{equ-Computation rate with MMSE} would not be zero ({\cite[Lemma 1]{nazer2011compute}}). \begin{remark}[The value of $P$] We note that the restriction in \eqref{equ-Search domain for the vector coefficients} force a minimal value for the transmission power to employ the CF coding scheme with respect to the coefficient vectors which the decoder chooses.
-We thus assume in this work that $P$ is chosen such that the probability for such a scenario happens is very small and we do not engage it in our analysis. \end{remark} \begin{remark}[Computation of several equations] Since the user is free to choose the coefficient vector, $\b{a}$, as he wishes (under the restriction in \eqref{equ-Search domain for the vector coefficients}); he can decode several linear combinations with respect to the chosen coefficient vectors $\b{a}_1,\b{a}_2,...$ from the same transmission with the expanse of reducing the achievable rate.
-That is, the messages' rates must comply to the lowest computation rate with respect to $\b{a}_1,\b{a}_2,...\ $.
-Using this technique the user can acquire enough independent linear combination to retrieve the transmitted message.
+so that computation rate in \eqref{equ-Computation rate with MMSE} would not be zero ({\cite[Lemma 1]{nazer2011compute}}). \begin{remark}[The value of $P$] We note that the restriction in \eqref{equ-Search domain for the vector coefficients} force a minimal value for the transmission power to employ the CF coding scheme with respect to the coefficient vectors which the decoder chooses. \end{remark} \begin{remark}[Computation of several equations] Since the user is free to choose the coefficient vector, $\b{a}$, as he wishes (under the restriction in \eqref{equ-Search domain for the vector coefficients}), he can decode several linear combinations with respect to chosen coefficient vectors $\b{a}_1,\b{a}_2,...$ \emph{from the same transmission} at the expense of reducing the achievable rate.
+That is, the messages' rates must comply with the lowest computation rate with respect to $\b{a}_1,\b{a}_2,...\ $.
+Using this technique the user can acquire enough independent linear combinations to retrieve the transmitted message.
 This technique was shown to achieve the sum capacity of the K-user Gaussian MAC up to a certain gap \cite{ordentlich2014approximate} and was later shown to achieve the entire MAC capacity for the 2-user MAC under specific SNR requirements \cite{zhu2016gaussian}. \end{remark}

 \begin{remark}[AWGN MAC as a special case] We note that the CF coding scheme can be used also in the AWGN MAC model with no fading, where the messages do not endure any attenuation factors.
 That is, the messages are aligned together (in a trivial linear combination) at the user and we can use the computation rate region defined in \eqref{equ-Computation rate with MMSE} to determine the achievable rates. \end{remark}